iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 });
 ```

-Here I have a `createPost` action on the controller for the `new-post` route.
+Here there is a `createPost` action on the controller for the `new-post` route.
 This action creates a post record, saves it, and if there are any errors, render them at the top of the page somewhere.
-In the template, I pass this action to the `post-form` component using a closure action.
+In the template, the action is passed to the `post-form` component as a closure action.

 {% raw %}
 ```html